 The final examination consists of two parts:

 - a public presentation of the research finding included in the dissertation (~1 hour)

 - an oral examination conducted by the graduate advisory committee

-The dissertation document approved by the chair of the graduate advisory committee must be provided to the full graduate advisory committee at least 2 weeks in advance of the final examination.
+The dissertation document approved by the graduate advisory committee chair must be provided to the full graduate advisory committee at least 2 weeks before the final examination.